2026 Regular Session

 (e) Within two days of the filing of a petition for the appointment of a guardian, the circuit clerk shall notify the court.
 The court shall hold a hearing upon the petition for the appointment of a guardian within ten days after the petition is filed.
 If all persons entitled to service in accordance with the Rules of Practice and Procedure for Minor Guardianship Proceedings have not been served at least five days prior to the hearing or have not waived service the court shall continue the hearing but may appoint a temporary guardian pursuant to subsection (g) below.

 (f) When a petition for the appointment of a guardian is filed pursuant to §49-4-607a of this code, the petition shall have attached thereto a certified copy of the underlying juvenile abuse and neglect order authorizing the filing of a petition for the appointment of a guardian.
-Within two days of the filing of a petition for the appointment of a guardian, the circuit clerk shall notify the court.
-Notwithstanding the provisions of subsection (e) of this section, the court shall hold a hearing upon the petition for the appointment of a guardian within thirty days after the petition is filed.
+Within two days of the filing of a petition for the appointment of a guardian, the circuit clerk shall notify the circuit court of the filing of the petition.
+Notwithstanding the provisions of subsection (e) of this section, upon receipt of the notice of the filing of the petition from the circuit clerk, the circuit judge presiding over the underlying juvenile abuse and neglect proceeding which gave rise to this action shall promptly schedule a hearing with the parties and their counsel and enter an order designating the time and location of the hearing and shall also direct the guardian ad litem in the underlying juvenile child abuse and neglect proceeding to provide a written report to the court that demonstrates whether the appointment of a guardian pursuant to §49-4-607a of this code is in the child’s best interests.
+This hearing shall address the petition for the appointment of a guardian and shall be held within 30 days after the petition is filed.

 (1) The parents consent;